Logo

 Locomotives: PRSL 5137(Electric M.U.)

 Description: PRSL.
 Here is a duplicate 35mm color slide by an unidentified photographer that was taken in Camden, New Jersey, on 20 November 1948.
-Shown here is Pennsylvania-Reading Seashore Lines wooden Passenger Coach #6708 that's equipped for both trolley and third-rail operations. ("Stoneborobranch"; #10 of 15)
+Partially visible here is Pennsylvania-Reading Seashore Lines wooden Passenger Coach #6708 that's equipped for both trolley and third-rail operations. ("Stoneborobranch"; #13 of 18)

 Location: Camden, NJ